the-ray-kar/Remote_coppeliasim/README.md

 # Remote_coppeliasim
+Since coppeliasim has got python support now, this is not needed.

 A Wrapper for remote api for coppelias sim in python.

 This module wraps remote api of coppeliaSim for python as object implementation.